-Interest Rate Risk: When interest rates decline, the value of fixed rate securities already held by the Fund can be expected to rise.
+Interest Rate Risk: When interest rates decline, the value of fixed rate securities already held by a Fund can be expected to rise.
 Conversely, when interest rates rise, the value of existing fixed-rate portfolio securities can be expected to decline.
-To the extent the Fund invests in fixed-rate debt securities with longer maturities, the Fund is subject to greater interest rate risk than funds investing solely in shorter-term fixed-rate debt securities.
+To the extent a Fund invests in fixed-rate debt securities with longer maturities, the Fund is subject to greater interest rate risk than funds investing solely in shorter-term fixed-rate debt securities.
 In addition, the interest rates of floating rate loans typically only adjust to changes in short-term interest rates; long-term interest rates can vary dramatically from short-term interest rates.
-In a period of rising interest rates, the higher cost of any leverage employed by the Fund and/or increasing defaults by issuers of high-yield securities would likely exacerbate any decline in the Fund's NAV.
+In a period of rising interest rates, the higher cost of any leverage employed by a Fund and/or increasing defaults by issuers of high-yield securities would likely exacerbate any decline in the Fund's NAV.
 If an issuer of a debt security containing a redemption or call provision exercises either provision in a declining interest rate market, the Fund would likely replace the security with a security having a lower interest rate, which could result in a decreased return for shareholders.
-To the extent that changes in market rates of interest are reflected not in a change to a base rate (such as LIBOR) but in a change in the spread over the base rate the Fund's NAV could be adversely affected.
+To the extent that changes in market rates of interest are reflected not in a change to a base rate but in a change in the spread over the base rate the Fund's NAV could be adversely affected.
 This is because the value of a Senior Loan is partially a function of whether the Senior Loan is paying what the market perceives to be a market rate of interest, given its individual credit and other characteristics.
 However, unlike changes in market rates of interest for which there is generally only a temporary lag before the portfolio reflects those changes, changes in a Senior Loan's value based on changes in the market spread on Senior Loans in the Fund's portfolio may be of longer duration.
-Please refer to "LIBOR Transition and Associated Risk" for more information.